andrewsmike/jasmine/README.md

 [![Checked with mypy](http://www.mypy-lang.org/static/mypy_badge.svg)](http://mypy-lang.org/)

 Jasmine Web is a web-app and backend service that automatically translates your SQL queries into optimized ETL patterns.
-Jasmine is uses a variety of ETL strategies, along with a SQL manipulation library, to make your analyses easy, near-realtime, and performant.
+Jasmine uses a variety of ETL strategies, along with a SQL manipulation library, to make your analyses easy, near-realtime, and performant.

 Screenshots
 ===========